pnp/List-Formatting/view-samples/piano-format/README.md

 --------------|--------------
 Title         | Single Line Text

-Set up the view so that the note names are displayed in order starting with C.
+Set up the view so that the note names are displayed in order starting with C:

 ![screenshot of the sample](./assets/screenshot_item-sample.png)